cjhnbls/pipelinedb-doc-cn/conf.rst

 **stream_insert_level**

-  Determines when an client :code:`INSERT` operation will return.
-Options are:
+  Determines when a client :code:`INSERT` operation will return.
+The options are:

     * **async**: return as soon as the inserts have been loaded into the server's memory
     * **sync_receive** (default): return as soon as the inserts have been received by a worker process